sfigg/commercialization-public/test/hlk/testref/ipsec-task-offload-v2-manual-test.md

     If the scenario is in RUNNING state, this verifies that the ScenarioService is ready to perform the logo test.

-    If you have made changes to any of the test configuration files, you must stop the Windows NT Service ‘scenarioService’ and restart it (for example, **net stop scenarioservice && net start scenarioservice**).
+    If you have made changes to any of the test configuration files, you must stop the Windows NT Service 'scenarioService' and restart it (for example, **net stop scenarioservice && net start scenarioservice**).

     Also if your test machines corpnet interface is assigned with DHCP addresses, these addresses assigned to your corpnet NIC might have a defined address lifetime based on the DHCP lease limit.
 In typical circumstances, we expect the tests to be performed immediately after installation.
-In the case when these IP addresses changed as result of address renewal or you try to perform the test after a prolonged period, you must update these configuration files manually again and recycle the ‘scenarioService’ service.
+In the case when these IP addresses changed as result of address renewal or you try to perform the test after a prolonged period, you must update these configuration files manually again and recycle the 'scenarioService' service.

 12. If the NIC Adapter is not enabled for IPsec Offload, you will have to enable that.
 Windows 8 will have a Windows PowerShell script to enable the IPsec Offload adapter IPsec TaskOffload later.
 For the time, use the IHV specific operation to enable the IPsec Task Offload capability.